 The Philip K. Dickian weirdness of the opening soon evens out into a more familiar fantastic scenario that of the timeloop, as best exemplified by Groundhog Day (1993), wherein the protagonist usually finds themselves trapped inside a set time period experiencing the same events over and over with minute variations.
-The timeloop idea has played out in a number of other films, including 12:01 (1993), Retroactive (1997), Repeaters (2010) and Edge of Tomorrow (2014) and Before I Fall (2017) and Happy Death Day (2017), even an entire tv series Day Break (2006).
+The timeloop idea has played out in a number of other films, including 12:01 (1993), Retroactive (1997), Repeaters (2010) and Edge of Tomorrow (2014), ARQ (2016), Before I Fall (2017) and Happy Death Day (2017), even an entire tv series Day Break (2006-7).
 Source Code is one of the few of these that offers up a science-fictional explanation for what is going on.
 Here Ben Ripley gets full marks for winding in parallel worlds theory as a justification, along with some doubletalk about after-death personality ghosts.
 After the revelation of what is happening, Source Code thereon becomes a generally clever whodunnit about Jake Gyllanhaal trying to replay the scenario in different ways to find who planted the bomb and even stop it.
 This becomes more familiar material, particularly if one has watched any of the aforementioned timeloop films, although is perhaps the first of these excepting Day Break to turn the idea into a thriller.
 The film arrives at a beautifully subtle ending, not unakin to Bill Murrays creation of the perfect day in Groundhog Day, and goes out as we watch the alternate scenario drift on with the principals unaware of it.
 The minor complaint might be that the films big Philip K. Dickian surprise twist about what has happened to Jake Gyllenhaal is one that you can easily see coming from half the film away, leaving one a little disappointed in that neither Duncan Jones and Ben Ripley do more to hide this or turn it on its head.